Janine Butcher: 2021–2022

-Janine continues feeling threatened by Linda's presence in her and Mick's relationship, and has her baby daughter Annie taken away by social services after blackmailing Jada Lennox (Kelsey Calladine-Smith) into hiding empty wine bottles around the house by threatening to also report her to social services; however, this backfires when Mick temporarily takes in Annie to look after.
-In September 2022, Janine finds out she is pregnant with Mick's child, and he proposes to her.
+Janine continues feeling threatened by Linda's presence in her and Mick's relationship, and has her baby daughter Annie Carter taken away by social services after blackmailing Jada Lennox (Kelsey Calladine-Smith) into hiding empty wine bottles around the house by also threatening to report Jada to social services.
+This backfires when Mick decides to temporarily look after Annie.
+Soon after, Janine finds out she is pregnant with Mick's child, and he proposes to her.
 Janine accepts, although she later falls down the stairs at the tube station.
 Janine becomes paranoid when she sees Mick with Linda, and suspects that they are having an affair.
 She lies to Mick, saying their unborn child's life is in danger, but Sonia discovers the truth, and tries to force her to come clean.
 Janine is furious and lashes out, causing Sonia to call Ricky back to Walford to help her.
 Janine and Mick marry, despite Shirley's attempts to sabotage the wedding, but Mick begins to have doubts about his feelings for Janine and his love for Linda.
 On Christmas Day, Jada returns to Walford and tells Sharon that Janine had blackmailed her into calling social services on Linda.
 They reveal this to Mick and Linda during a Christmas dinner at The Queen Vic, but Janine manages to manipulate Mick and he sends them away.
-After a heart to heart with Linda, Scarlett is spurred into exposing Janine for framing Linda for drink driving.
-Janine fails to convince Mick and Linda that Scarlett is lying and is mentally unstable, and Mick kicks her out, declaring their marriage is over.
-When he decides to report Janine to the police, she panics, and quietly flees the square in a car after coldly telling Scarlett she is not coming with her.
-Janine is chased by Mick and Linda on the way to Dover, and after briefly stopping and attacking Mick, both verbally and physically, she once again tries to escape in the car.
-Linda manages to get into the passenger seat, and attempts to stop Janine by trying to take the wheel.
+After a heart to heart with Linda, Scarlett exposes Janine for framing Linda for drink driving.
+Janine fails to convince Mick and Linda that Scarlett is lying, and Mick throws her out, declaring their marriage is over.
+When he decides to report Janine to the police, she panics and quietly flees the square in a car after abandoning Scarlett.
+Janine is chased by Mick and Linda on the way to Dover, and after briefly stopping and attacking Mick, both verbally and physically, she tries to escape in the car.
+Linda manages to get into the passenger seat and attempts to stop Janine by trying to take the wheel.
 The car is steered off the road onto the cliffside and the car falls off into the sea.
-Mick dives in and saves Janine and their unborn child, and goes back in to save Linda, not knowing that Linda has already managed to escape; he becomes lost at sea and presumed dead.
-Upon returning back to the square, Janine blames Linda for the incident and attempts to evict Linda and Shirley from The Queen Vic, causing Shirley to strangle her.
-Janine then reveals to Sonia, Ricky and Scarlett that Mick is presumed dead, and tries to manipulate Scarlett into retracting her statement about the car crash, but Scarlett refuses.
+Mick dives in and saves Janine and their unborn child, and goes back in to save Linda, not knowing that Linda has already managed to escape.
+He becomes lost at sea and is presumed dead.
+Upon returning to the square, Janine blames Linda for the incident and attempts to evict Linda and Shirley from The Queen Vic, causing Shirley to strangle her.
+Janine then reveals to Sonia, Ricky and Scarlett that Mick is presumed dead, and tries to manipulate Scarlett into retracting her statement about the original car crash (which Janine faked to indicate that Linda had been drink driving), but Scarlett refuses.
 Ricky, horrified by Janine's actions, calls the police, and she is arrested for perverting the course of justice.